moby/moby/docs/installation/linux/SUSE.md

 You can find more details about Docker on openSUSE or SUSE Linux Enterprise in the [Docker quick start guide](https://www.suse.com/documentation/sles-12/dockerquick/data/dockerquick.html) on the SUSE website.
 The document targets SUSE Linux Enterprise, but its contents apply also to openSUSE.
+Various Community articles on Docker exist as well.
+One volunteer's collection can be found here [TSU's Docker on openSUSE articles}(https://en.opensuse.org/User:Tsu2#Docker)

 Continue to the [User Guide](../../userguide/index.md).